 Associa Arizona Expands its Portfolio in Phoenix and Tucson Markets

-Surprise Farms II Community Association – Located in Surprise, Arizona is this 1076-unit master-planned community.
-Heather Brookheimer will manage this association having experience with master-planned communities, condominiums, and luxury properties.
+Associa Arizona is pleased to announce that it has been chosen to provide association management services to the communities of Surprise Farms II and Sunrise Territory Village.
+Surprise Farms II Community Association - Located in Surprise, Arizona is this 1076-unit master-planned community.

 Comments